VolpeUSDOT/cafe-comment-binning/README.md

 * Contact Information
 * Acknowledgements

-# Project Description
+## Project Description

 ### ROADII Use Case - Categorizing Public Comments

-- **Title:** Categorizing Public Comments for CAFE Rulemakings
+* **Title:** Categorizing Public Comments for CAFE Rulemakings
-- **Purpose and goals of the project:**
+* **Purpose and goals of the project:** Explore diferent AI approaches to comment categorization to gain an understanding of language processing tools and to imrove the efficiency of the public comment response project.
+This is not intended to remove humans from the public comment response process, it is only intended to speed up the time in which comments are responded to.
-- **Purpose of the source code and how it relates to the overall goals of the project:**
+* **Purpose of the source code and how it relates to the overall goals of the project:** This code represents a prototype implementation of processing public comments from plain text to binned and categorized comments.
+This is not a final version and does not represent the current method of processing public comments.
-- **Length of the project:** This use case is currently in the exploratory phase.
+* **Length of the project:** This use case is currently in the exploratory phase.

-# Prerequisites
+## Prerequisites

-Requires:
+This repositories dependencies are listed in the requirements.txt file.
+Install all dependencies by running: ```pip install -r /path/to/requirements.txt```

-# Usage
+## Usage

-## Building
+### Building

 The [Code](https://github.com/ITSJPO-TRIMS/R25-IncidentDetection/tree/main/Code) folder contains the code and installation instructions of the ROADII-Lab exploration of the traffic incident detection use case.
 It will be populated with functions, model code, training parameters, and eductional materials to help potential users or stakeholders with the development process for the deployment of their own traffic incident detection system.

-## Testing
+### Testing

-Basic functionality testing is built into each file and can be run by running the file.
-Testing for edge cases and comparing results to expected values is currently left to human quality control.
+Basic functionality testing is built into each file and can be run by simply running the file.
+Testing for edge cases and comparing results to expected values is currently left to human-based quality control.

-## Execution
+### Execution

 The steps to running the main pipeline are as follows: